simplex-chat/simplexmq/protocol/simplex-messaging.md

 SMP does not use any form of participants' identities and provides [E2EE][2] without the possibility of [MITM attack][1] relying on two pre-requisites:

 - the users can establish a secure encrypted transport connection with the SMP server.
-[Appendix A](#appendix-a) describes SMP transport protocol of such connection over TCP, but any other transport connection protocol can be used.
+[Transport connection](#transport-connection-with-the-smp-server) section describes SMP transport protocol of such connection over TCP, but any other transport connection protocol can be used.

 - the recipient can pass a single message to the sender via a pre-existing secure and private communication channel (out-of-band message) - the information in this message is used to encrypt messages and to establish connection with SMP server.